DraconMarius/chaos-tarot/README.md

 *please note that this is hosted on a heroku eco server, it goes idle often.
 Appreciate your patience when loading up the demo*

->*if you are interested in a more efficient workflow and do not need a generated card image, feel free to check out my ios shortcut [ObsidianTarot](https://routinehub.co/shortcut/15013/) that saves a reading (including a 3card spread option) as markdown to a file in your obsidian vault*
+>*if you are interested in a more efficient workflow and do not need a generated card image, feel free to check out my ios shortcut [ObsidianTarot](https://routinehub.co/shortcut/15013/) that saves a reading (including a 3card spread option) as markdown to a file in your obsidian vault.
+This includes a 3 card spread option*

 ![demo.gif](https://res.cloudinary.com/dbjhly3lm/image/upload/v1682499009/demo.gif)